Embloy/FeedGenerator/test/README.md

     - Invalid Scenario: 4 preference JSONs

 - Result JSONs (serialized `Res` object):
-    - Valid Normal Scenario: 12 result JSONs
+    - Valid Normal Scenario: 40 result JSONs
-    - Edge-case Scenario: 12 result JSONs
+    - Edge-case Scenario: 40 result JSONs
-    - Invalid Scenario: 12 result JSONs
+    - Invalid Scenario: 40 result JSONs

-In total, there are 36 job JSONs and 12 preference JSONs.
+Each scenario covers 4 feed requests (4 different preferences) with 10 jobs each (jobs remain equal for each request).
+So to summarize: There are 40 ranked-jobs per scenario 120 ranked-jobs in total.

 ## Running the Tests